4paradigm/pafka/README.md

 docker run -it -v $YOUR_PMEM_PATH:/mnt/mem pafka:pafka-dev bash
 ```

-$YOUR_PMEM_PATH is the mount point of PMme (DAX file system) in the host system.
+where $YOUR_PMEM_PATH is the mount point of PMem (DAX file system) in the host system.

-If you use the docker image, you can skip the following `Compile` steps.
+If you use the docker image, you can skip the following `Compile` step.

 ### Compile